Skip to content

 The legal framework: FCC Part 97

-The Amateur Radio Service operates under Title 47, Code of Federal Regulations, Part 97 — the governing document for all amateur radio operations in the United States, defining licensing requirements, operating privileges, technical standards, and station identification requirements.
-Part 97 explicitly states five purposes for which the Amateur Radio Service spectrum is allocated:
+The Amateur Radio Service operates under Title 47, Code of Federal Regulations, Part 97, which covers licensing, operating privileges, technical rules, station identification, and related requirements.
+Part 97.1 states five core purposes for the service:[1]

 47 CFR Part 97 — Stated purposes